LandRegistry-Attic/charges-catalogue/README.md

-# Borrower Frontend
+# API Skeleton

-The Borrower Frontend provides a website for Borrower to view and sign their mortgage deeds online.
+The API Skeleton provides a skeleton API for use with flask API projects.